odinuv/web/articles/javascript/ajax.md

 {% endhighlight %}

 Put both files into same directory and open `index.html` in your browser, fill the form and press button.
 You can try to open `calculate.php` too and pass query parameters to observe JSON output.
+You should feel the difference between reloading the whole page and just replacing piece of HTML dynamically -- AJAX seems to be faster and it is unusual to see web page to change its content without reload.

+{: .note}
+The JavaScript code is quite long, it is because I did not use any library or helper interface.
+In real applications you usually try to write as few lines of code as possible.
+You can use a library like [Axios](https://github.com/axios/axios), [jQuery](/articles/javascript/jquery/), HTTP interface embedded in a framework (Angular has one, React and Vue do not) or browser's [Fetch API](/articles/javascript/ajax/#fetch-api) to simplify the code.

-Take a look into network console (also under F12 but switch to *Network* tab) and observe what your browser sends and receives when you press Calculate button.
+Take a look into network console (under F12 key and switch to *Network* tab) and observe what your browser sends and receives when you press Calculate button -- you can find more about [debugging AJAX in another article](/articles/debugging/ajax-rest-api-and-spa/).
 To view request parameters and response body click the HTTP request to `calculate.php` file (you can use XHR filter) and then select Parameters tab and Response tab.
 I used Firefox browser but Chrome developers tools are very similar.

 {: .image-popup}
 ![console.log() output](/articles/javascript/ajax-network-1.png)